NoSleepTillLambos/TheNaughtySailor/README.md

 ## Development Process

-I had to decide what my project was going to be based on and what the general theme would be. <br/> from playing Axie a lot and with the general idea being the same as what was expected of us in the brief i decided to base it off this.
+- I spent a lot of time on apps that were in line with what i was trying to create, i.e restaurants, bars etc and went through the functionality and how the app flowed

+- There is still a lot of work to do however but being that it's something i am passionate about im excited for the future of it

 ### Implementation Process